ASST3: Virtual Memory

 Note: You may use a fixed-size stack region (say 16 pages) for each process.

 The main goal for this assignment is to provide virtual memory translation for user programs.
-To do this, you will need to implement a TLB refill handler.
-You will also need to implement a page table.
-For this assignment, you will implement a 2-level hierarchical page table.
+Each process will have its own virtual address spaces which is mapped to physical memory.
+Note: You are not required to implement demand paging (that's an advanced task).
+To provide virtual memory, you will need to implement a TLB refill handler.
+You will also need to implement a per-process page table that is used to store the translations used to refill the TLB.

 Note that a hierarchical page table is a lazy data-structure.
-This means that the contents of the page table, including the second-level nodes in the hierarchy, are only allocated when they are needed.
-You may find allocating the required pages at load time helps you start your assignment, however, your final solution should allocate pages only when a page-fault occurs.
+This means that the contents of the page table, including the second-level and third-level nodes in the hierarchy, are only allocated when they are needed.

 The following questions may assist you in designing the contents of your page table